Bill Clark (American football): Career

 Clark recruited junior college castoffs since high school players wouldn't give them the time of day.
 And somehow, someway, it worked.
 A team that had been snuffed out, a team that had absolutely no business competing at the FBS level, went 8–5 and appeared in the Bahamas Bowl during their first season in 2017.

 The Blazers would go on to win the Conference USA (C-USA) West Division in each of the next three seasons, including wins in the 2018 and 2020 C-USA championship games.
 Clark's final game as Blazers head coach was a win over nationally ranked BYU in the 2021 Independence Bowl, the end of a season that also saw the Blazers open the new Protective Stadium and announce a 2023 move to the American Athletic Conference.

-After seven years coaching at UAB, Clark resigned in June 24, 2022 citing back problems.
+After seven years coaching at UAB, Clark resigned on June 24, 2022, citing back problems.
 He underwent successful spinal fusion surgery shortly after his retirement.